 A.1.
-Market Price Support: On quantities domestically produced (excluding for on-farm feed use --Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of agricultural production [(Σ MPS for MPS commodities) / (I.1) x 100].
+Market Price Support: On quantities domestically produced (excluding for on-farm feed use --Excess Feed Cost) of all agricultural commodities, estimated by increasing the MPS for the MPS commodities according to their share in the total value of agricultural production [(Σ MPS for MPS commodities listed in the rows below) / (I.1) x 100].